microsounds/kagami/readme.md

 # Background
 >**kagami** (かがみ) is weeb for *mirror* (鏡)

-I wrote this to suit my needs, it replaced a hot mess written in GNU m4 and make that did mostly the same thing, just not as well, adding dynamic content in m4 requires you to reinvent half of what your shell already gives you for free.

-### Turing Tarpit
-**kagami** only controls the creation of webpages and dynamic content within them.
+**kagami** was written to fit a particular use case, if your needs are simple, then **kagami** is simple.
+This isn't a full-fat wordpress-style blog generator.

-Management of static elements such as images, client-side Javascript, stylesheets and even site structure are delegated to the user.
+Management of static elements such as images, client-side Javascript, stylesheets and site structure are delegated to the user.
-The macro preprocessor is meant to simplify this, but only up to a point.

-If your needs are simple, then you'll come to apprecate **kagami**'s simplicity.

 # Example
 ~~My [personal site](https://microsounds.github.io) is built with **kagami** from